Deviation from course syllabus due to covid-19

 Decisions on deviations must be taken

-Decisions on deviations (for HT20 courses) should be taken in advance of the course, or at least should the planned changes have been notified to the administrative officer of KPK in advance.
-In connection with his, the committee’s student representatives are informed and given the opportunity to give their views.
+Decisions on deviations should, as far as possible, be taken in advance of the course and ntified to the administrative officer of KPK.
+In connection with this, the committee’s student representatives are informed and given the opportunity to give their views.